-Quality of error The phrasing and the content of error messages linked to relevance, readability, messages specificity about the nature of the errors (syntax, format, etc.) and the actions needed to be done to correct them.
-Error correction Means available and given to users to correct errors.
-The consistency ce design choices (codes, naming, formats, procedures) that have been implemented.
-The design of the informa ation must remain consistent from one channel to another.
-The homogeneity & the contexts The significance of codes acy between the object or information displayed or entered, and its referent.
-Codes are rs when there is a strong semantic relationship between the codes and the items they refer Interface language Abbreviations Abbreviations For abbreviations, both novice and expert users should be considered.
-For novices, information bubbles are useful to guide them and shorten their fields of action.
+- The consistency ce design choices (codes, naming, formats, procedures) that have been implemented.
+The ation must remain consistent from one channel to another.
+The homogeneity & the contexts The graphic must be homogeneous throughout the site, identical navigation systems or each page, action buttons with similar functions to harmonize graphically, always use the same formats for the titles, for the tables, for the captions.
+It is also necessary to maintain visual, hierarchical and political consistency between the different systems (web-application).
+The significance of codes significant to the use to. acy between the object or information displayed or entered, and its referent.
+Codes are rs when there is a strong semantic relationship between the codes and the items they reference.
+Interface language When the coding is meaningful, recall and recognition are better and thus prevent users from making mistakes.
+The dialogues must be clear and understandable to the targeted users.
+Abbreviations For abbreviations, both novice and expert users should be considered.
+For novices information bubbles are useful to guide them and shorten their fields of action.
 For experts, shortcuts are used to give them a match.
-The compatibility The criterion concerns the coherence between environments and between applications.
-It refers to the match between users' characteristics (memory, perceptions, customs, skills, age, expectations, etc.) and task characteristics on the one hand, and the organization of the output, input and dialogue for a given application, on the other hand.
+The compatibility between users' cha ns the coherence between environments and between applications.
+It refers to the match tracteristics (memory, perceptions, customs, skills, age, expectations, etc.) and task to one hand, and the organization of the output, input and dialogue for a given application